 -

-Learners explore numbers from 1 to 200 through hands-on activities, including addition and subtraction, forward and backward counting, number sequencing, and skip counting by 2s and 5s.
+Students learn numbers 1-200 through a hands-on approach, including addition and subtraction, forward and backward counting, number order, and counting by 2s and 5s.
 They learn number names (1-50), picture-based math, comparison signs, word problems, fractions, time, and money.
 Additionally, they recognize 2D shapes and 3D shapes.
 These activities enhance their logical reasoning, memory retention, and mathematical connections.

 Expressive Arts & Designs